-The College will monitor a student's grades following fall and spring semesters and issue notices of warning, probation, or suspension based upon the criteria found within the Student Handbook and College Catalog.
+The College will monitor a student's grades and issue notices of warning, probation, or suspension based upon the criteria found within the Student Handbook and College Catalog.

 Students who have extenuating circumstances during the term in question, or specific grounds to appeal either their grades or their academic standing may do so as outlined in the Academic Grievance Procedure found in the Student Handbook and College Catalog.